 Make sure your bowl is very clean.
-You don't want any grease or residue in the bowl or it will stop you getting lovely firm, soft peaks.
-Drain your chickpeas into a bowl to catch the liquid or aquafab.
+You don't want any grease or residue in the bowl or it will stop you from getting lovely firm, soft peaks.
+Drain your chickpeas into a bowl to catch the liquid or aquafaba.
 Set aside the chickpeas for another recipe (I used mine in pumpkin soup, but as this is a dessert blog you won't find a recipe for that here :D).

 Add the cream of tartar and beat well using an electric hand beaters or stand beater.
 Beat until opaque white, soft peaks form.
 This will take anywhere from five to twenty minutes, depending on the strength and speed of your beaters.

 Once you have good soft peaks, slowly start to add the sugar, beating well between each addition.
 Once all the sugar is beaten in ensure you have stiff, firm peaks again.
 Add the dissolved coffee mix and beat again.
 The mix should now be a thick, opaque slightly brown color.

 Transfer to a piping bag with a large star nozzle if using.
 Otherwise spoon the meringues on the baking paper.
 They will be more rustic but they will still taste delicious!

 Pipe the meringues onto the baking paper.
 I find the smaller meringue kisses are prettier, but the larger ones keep better and take longer to go sticky once cooked, they do spread out more while baking and are less pretty.
 Up to you how you prefer to do them.